ShiyuFan0820/Cheapest-Flight-Ticket-Finder/README.md

 ## Instructions for Use

 1. [Flight Deal Google Sheet](https://docs.google.com/spreadsheets/d/1ccQtFQE5aoiHjkyCRJJ4hPTghZLmrfm4bqOYlNipnrM/edit#gid=0), open this link, create your own Google Sheet acount and make your own copy of the starting Google Sheet, I already fill in some city names, you can change them to the city that you want to go.
 It should be noted that the `IATA Code` in the spreadsheet is **International Air Transport Association** code, which is a three-letter code assigned to the airport around the world, These codes are used for airline ticketing, flight planning, and baggage handling.
 They provide a standardized way to identify airports globally.
 But a city can have multiple airports, and here, I will only collect the city code, not the airport code.
-2. Sign in to these API websites, you will use them in the code later.
+2. Sign up to these API websites, you will use them in the code later.
 - [Google Sheet Data Management -- Sheety API](https://sheety.co/)
 - [Tequila Flight Search API Documentation](https://tequila.kiwi.com/portal/docs/tequila_api)
 3. Sheety API